 Can I have an MRI with my cochlear implant?

 YES!
 All MED-EL cochlear implants can undergo MRI scans at 1.5 Tesla, the low-definition scan resolution.
-And with our latest cochlear implant, SYNCHRONY, you can even have high-definition scans at 3.0 Tesla.
+And with our latest cochlear implants, SYNCHRONY and SYNCHRONY 2, you can even have high-definition scans at 3.0 Tesla**.

 Why is that possible with SYNCHRONY series implants?

 MRI machines have really powerful magnets, so powerful they could lift a car!
 Unfortunately, these strong magnetic forces can also pull on the small magnet in your cochlear implant.
 If the magnet is pulled on too much it can be ripped out of place—damaging your implant, and most likely causing you pain.

-But the unique design of SYNCHRONY’s magnet means that it isn’t affected by the magnetic forces, and therefore cannot be ripped out of the implant during the scan.
+But the unique design of our SYNCHRONY series’ magnet means that it isn’t affected by the magnetic forces, and therefore cannot be ripped out of the implant during the scan.

 Can I wear my audio processor during the scan?